gravitational/gravity/docs/7.x/pack.md

 ### Kubenetes Admission Controllers

-Optional Kubernetes admission controllers can be enabled when using a custom `planet` image.
+Gravity by default enables the `PodSecurityPolicy`, `NodeRestriction`, `AlwaysPullImages`, and `EventRateLimit` Kubernetes admission controllers.
+Optional admission controllers can be enabled alongside the defaults when using a [Custom System Container](#custom-system-container).
 Create an environment file and specify a list of admission controllers to be enabled in the `KUBE_ADMISSION_PLUGINS` variable.
-Then copy the environment file to `/etc/optional-environment` file path in the `planet` container.
+Then copy the environment file to `/etc/optional-environment` file path in the custom system container.

 Example:

 ```
 // /path/to/optional-environment
-KUBE_ADMISSION_PLUGINS=ImagePolicyWebhook,EventRateLimit,...
+KUBE_ADMISSION_PLUGINS=ImagePolicyWebhook,AlwaysAdmit,...

 // Dockerfile
 FROM <planet-image>:<version>